An explicit Dobrushin uniqueness region for Gibbs point processes with repulsive interactions: Introduction

 \section{Introduction}

+In this work we present a uniqueness result for a class of Gibbs point processes in $\R^\Dim$, $d\geq 2$, where the Gibbsian interaction is given by a non-negative pair potential.

-In statistical mechanics, Gibbs point processes are often defined through the standard \emph{Dobrushin-Lanford-Ruelle (DLR) equations} \cite{Dobrushin_1968__DescriptionOfARandomFieldByMeansOfConditionalProbabilitiesAndConditionsForItsRegularity,Lanford_Ruelle_1969__ObservablesAtInfinityAndStatesWithShortRangeCorrelationsInStatisticalMechanics} that prescribe the conditional laws of a Gibbs measure.
-This class of point processes is immensely large thanks to the many ways in which one can build the interaction term: for example, it can be attractive or repulsive, or depending on geometric features (for an introduction to Gibbs point processes see \cite{dereudre_mini_cours}).
+In statistical mechanics, Gibbs point processes are often defined through the \emph{Do\-bru\-shin--Lanford--Ruelle (DLR) equations} \cite{Dobrushin_1968, Lanford_Ruelle_1969} that prescribe their conditional laws.
+This large class of point processes is widely used, as it allows for various types of interaction: among others, it can be in the form of a $k$-body potential; depend on geometric features like the Delaunay tessellation or the Area interaction processes; be attractive or repulsive (for an introduction to Gibbs point processes see \cite{Georgii1979, dereudre_mini_cours}).

-Defining a probability measure via its conditional laws naturally leads to questions of existence, uniqueness, and non-uniqueness, the latter being called \emph{phase transition}.
-In this article we do not investigate existence, but we remark that it is typically far from trivial to prove existence of a measure satisfying the DLR equations, and this question is, in fact, the topic of many recent articles concerning various settings and models, see for instance \cite{dereudre_houdebert,dereudre_vasseur_2020,roelly_zass_2020}.

-Once the existence is proved, the next natural question is the question of \emph{uniqueness} versus \emph{non-uniqueness} of the Gibbs measures satisfying the DLR equations.
-In this article we focus on the uniqueness question, with an emphasis on obtaining an explicit uniqueness region of the parameters space.
-More precisely, the Gibbs point processes we consider are characterised by a pair potential $\Potential$, an activity parameter $\Intensity \geq 0$ and an inverse temperature $\beta> 0$.
-Considering the potential to be fixed, we study the question of uniqueness depending on the parameters $\Intensity,\beta$.
-Heuristically, it is expected that for each $\beta>0$, uniqueness is achieved for activities $\Intensity$ small enough.
-Let us mention however that such a behaviour has actually been disproved for the specific case of the Widom-Rowlinson model with random radii with heavy tails, see \cite{Dereudre_Houdebert_2019_JSP_PhaseTransitionWR}.
+Setting aside the -- far from trivial -- existence problem, which is not the focus of this paper, the natural question is that of uniqueness (or lack thereof) of Gibbs point processes.
+Indeed, in the setting of Gibbs point processes that are characterised by a pair potential $\Potential$, an activity parameter $\Intensity > 0$ and an inverse temperature $\beta \geq 0$, we place particular focus on obtaining an explicit uniqueness region of the parameters $\Intensity,\beta$.
+Heuristically, it is expected that for fixed $\beta$, uniqueness is achieved for activities $\Intensity$ small enough.
+We remark however that such a behaviour has actually been disproved for the specific case of the Widom--Rowlinson model with random radii with heavy tails, see \cite{Dereudre_Houdebert_2019_JSP_PhaseTransitionWR}.

+Already for lattice systems, the uniqueness question is one of main interest in the community, and different arguments and methods exist, including Peierls' argument \cite{peierls_1936}, the Dobrushin criterion from \cite{Dobrushin_1968}, cluster expansion (see \cite{mayer_1937,ruelle_livre_1969}), a characterisation due to Lebowitz and Martin L\"of \cite{lebowitz_loef_1972}, and disagreement percolation (see, for example, \cite{georgii_haggstrom_maes, vandenberg_1993, vandenberg_maes}).
+No one method is a priori stronger than the others: it is a question of finding which is better adapted to the specific model one wishes to prove uniqueness of the Gibbs measure for.